GoogleChrome/workbox/docs/getting-started/sw-cli.md

 ## What Next?

-If you only need precaching and serving of assets then you can carry on using the CLI as is.
+If you only need precaching and serving of assets then you can carry on using `sw-cli` as is.

 Otherwise maybe you'll want to explore one of the following.

 ### Generating SW in a Build Process

-If you have a build process, you might want to use the `sw-build` module instead of using `sw-cli`.
+If you have a build process, you might want to use the `sw-build` module instead of `sw-cli`.

-It allows you to generate the service worker
+The `sw-build` module allows you to generate the service worker
 programmatically.

 [Learn More About sw-build Here](../reference-docs/stable/latest/module-sw-build.html#main)